Learn to Stop When Playing ‘Pokémon Go’

 Accidents can happen in the blink of an eye, but cause lifelong damage or even death.
-At J. Gonzalez Law Firm we understand that games are entertaining and meant to be a form of relaxation.
+At J. Gonzalez Injury Attorneys we understand that games are entertaining and meant to be a form of relaxation.
 Yet, the reality is that it is vital you remain aware at all times for you and the safety of others.

-If you or a loved one has been hurt as a result of a car accident, then give J. Gonzalez Law Firm a call.
+If you or a loved one has been hurt as a result of a car accident, then give J. Gonzalez Injury Attorneys a call.
 Our personal injury lawyers have the dedication and intelligence to help victims of negligence to receive the reparation their pain is owed.
 Reach us here to get the legal assistance you deserve.